wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 json_array_structure
 ^^^^^^^^^^^^^^^^^^^^

-Specify how to treat the array structures coming from the JSON events.
+Specifies how to treat the array structures coming from the JSON events.
 Only for the JSON decoder.

 +--------------------+-------------------------------------------------------------------------+
 | **Default Value**  | array                                                                   |